Not sure where to stay & play in Bali? Here’s our guide to the different regions of Bali to help you plan your next vacay

 NUSA DUA

-Best for: Five-star living in fancy resorts and family-friendly holidays on the beach.
+Nusa Dua is best for: Five-star living in fancy resorts and family-friendly holidays on the beach.

 Think: Big-name hotels lining the bright white sands, with calm waves and countless water sports.

 And with its calm waters, paved streets and the manicured ITDC resort complex, it’s great for both families and first-timers to Bali, with restaurants, attractions and spas right on your doorstep.
+Check out our Ultimate Nusa Dua Guide here.

 Most of Nusa Dua’s resorts are more like mini neighbourhoods, with their impressive grounds and designer villas that stretch on for hours.
-The higher-end hotels – such as The Mulia, Sofitel and The Apurva Kempinski – offer everything you could ever imagine in utmost luxury, like endless infinity pools, private beaches and personal butlers…the works.
+The higher-end hotels – such as The Mulia, Sofitel and The Apurva Kempinski – offer everything you could ever imagine in utmost luxury, like endless infinity pools, private beaches and personal butlers… the works.
 Meanwhile, the family-friendly destinations are decked out with world-class kids clubs and plenty of fun in the sun to keep kids of all ages occupied.

 1. Explore Nusa Dua’s stunning white-sand beaches, like Pandawa, Mengiat or Geger Beach that all stretch for miles in either direction.